 We may earn money or products from the companies mentioned in this post.

-It’s been awhile since I did a budgeting post but with the holidays coming I figured we all need to tighten up our spending and figure out what steps to cutting back to save money we should begin taking.
-In my family, we are in a season of being tight financially with my husband switching jobs, we had to buy a used car and other things coming up right now so figuring out our finances is a top priority for me.
+It’s been a while since I did a budgeting post but with the holidays coming I figured we all need to tighten up our spending and figure out what steps to cutting back to save money we should begin taking.
+In my family, we are in a season of being tight financially.
+So figuring out our finances is a top priority for me.

 With us having Netflix and Hulu having regular cable is no longer necessary.
 I’m a big tv watcher so I thought this would be really hard but with streaming, it’s becoming less and less important to actually have cable.
 We even got a Fire Stick a few months ago and it makes it so easy to have all our streaming services connected to our TV and we can move it room to room.